 If you have a Priority Pass and are not traveling in Business Class on American Airlines, or perhaps you are flying in Business Class but are not keen on the Admirals Club lounges, why not give the Turkish Airlines Lounge a go?

 The Turkish Airlines Lounge is located in the Miami FL International Central Terminal, Concourse E. The lounge is located on Level 2, past the escalator on the left-hand side.
-You can also access from Concourse D. You simply need to pass through the connector to the Central Terminal.
+You can also access it from Concourse D. You simply need to pass through the connector to the Central Terminal.
 This lounge is open 24/7 and is a Priority Pass lounge.
 It is also the only Priority Pass lounge location in American’s terminal.
 Oddly, Turkish Airlines doesn’t leave from this concourse.

 This Turkish Airlines Lounge isn’t particularly large but has smart wooden flooring and is nice-looking.
-There are various seating options including cafe seating by the buffet, a high table with stools with backs on, situated by the window looking out at the planes as well as armchairs by the windows.
+There are various seating options, including cafe seating by the buffet, a high table with stools with backs on, situated by the window looking out at the planes, as well as armchairs by the windows.

-Snacks include a massive jar of peanuts and the main buffet offers sandwiches, croissants, toast, cereal, cake, fruit, salad, yogurt, cheese, brownies, and veggies.
-There are three hot dishes including scrambled eggs, french toast, and sausages.
+Snacks include a massive jar of peanuts, and the main buffet offers sandwiches, croissants, toast, cereal, cake, fruit, salad, yogurt, cheese, brownies, and veggies.
+There are three hot dishes, including scrambled eggs, french toast, and sausages.
 A nice spread for a Priority Pass lounge.

-While this is one of the smallest airport lounges at Miami Airport, I like its style and the food offering is great.
+While this is one of the smallest airport lounges at Miami Airport, I like its style, and the food offering is great.
 My favorite seats are the high tables and stools by the window.
 The lounge also has four shower suites, which are at the far back of the lounge.
 Best of all, it is the only convenient Priority Pass option for those leaving Miami airport on American Airlines.